microbit-foundation/dev-docs/hardware/reference-design.md

 ## Reference Design

-As well as learning about how the micro:bit is designed from the [schematic](../../hardware/schematic/), we want to enable people to build their own hardware products and projects based on the micro:bit.
-This means taking all the hardware that you've connected to your micro:bit and putting down on one circuit board.
+In addition to learning about how the micro:bit is designed from the [schematic](../../hardware/schematic/), we want to enable people to build their own hardware products and projects based on the micro:bit.
+This means taking all the hardware that you've connected to your micro:bit and putting it down on one circuit board.

 ![micro:bit plant monitor](/docs/hardware/assets/referencedesign-57055.png){:width="40%"}